Searching For Your New Property

 - If you have young children, then you will probably want ground floor accommodation or a property with a lift.
 Check if there is a secure garden for your children to play and avoid properties where the front door leads directly onto a main road.
 Homes within the catchment of a good state school are more easily rented than finding a property to buy.

-Other Restrictions May Include:
+Other restrictions may Include:

-- Smokers – HOP Group operates a strict NO-SMOKING policy in all of our managed properties.
+- Smokers – HOP operates a strict NO-SMOKING policy in all of our managed properties.
 We do take on smokers, but you are only allowed to smoke outside the property.
 Smoke damages the decorative surfaces of the property and leaves an odour which puts off non-smokers.
 If it’s evident you have smoked then you may become liable for cleaning and re-decoration costs.

 - Sharers – higher levels of wear and tear and a requirement in some circumstances for the property to be licensed as a “House in Multiple Occupation (HMO)” with attendant costs for the landlord.
 Shared properties command a higher rent to compensate the landlord.